AR 122 TWO DIMENSIONAL DESIGN

 Academic Expectations:

 Ask questions about the problem and how it relates to art issues.
 Show an interest in your own work and what the rest of the class is doing.
 Do more work that is required by the class assignments.
-Post to the blog regularly.
-Turn work in on time.
 Try to improve you skills with each new problem.
 Do your best... help others.
 A portfolio of all of the semester's work will be reviewed at the end of the term.
+Each project should be put into its own folder on your google drive and there should be 6-10 or more variations in it.
+Lable the folders project 1, project 2, etc. Each folder is worth 4 points.

 Tradition of Honor: As a member of the Albertus Magnus College Community, each student taking this course agrees to uphold the principles of honor set forth by this community, to defend these principles against abuse or misuse and to abide by the regulations of the College.
 To this end, every student must write and sign the following statement at the end of each examination: "I declare the Honor Pledge."